 What is the treatment for Perfectionism?

-Cognitive Behavioral Therapy (CBT) can be used to treat Perfectionism.
-The goal of CBT is to understand and make change with thoughts, beliefs, and behaviors that are causing the problem.
+The goal of Cognitive Behavioral Therapy (CBT) is to understand and make change with thoughts, beliefs, and behaviors that are causing the problem.

 Learn to Recognize Perfectionism: